dudmz/spawner/README.md

 OPTIONS:

---start-url\tURL where spawner will crawl first --worker\tAddress to worker with port, if using distributed mode
+--start-url URL where spawner will crawl first --publish   Address with port to expose the web instance to the network --web-url   Address with port to connect to the web instance in the network

 MODE:

-standalone\tSingle node executor
-distributed\tMultiple node executor, must have --worker OPT set
+standalone  Single node executor distributed Multiple node executor, must have --publish or --web-url set depending of command

 COMMAND:

-start\tWell, start crawling, right?
+start   Well, start crawling, right? serve   Start a web instance, only available in distributed mode connect Start a node instance, and connect to the web instance, only available in distributed mode
 ```